zavocc/JakeyBot/docs/CONFIG.md

 - `SYSTEM_USER_ID` - If you're hosting a bot, please set your Discord user ID to adminisrate the bot even if you're not the administrator of the server.
 With great power coems great responsibility!
 This is used for commands like `$admin_execute` (`$eval` as alias) to do tasks like `$eval git pull --rebase` or `$eval free -h`

-- `CHAT_HISTORY_DB` - Path to the SQLite database file to store chat history.
-Defaults to `chat_history.db` in the current directory if not set.
+- `MONGO_DB_URL` - Connection string for MongoDB database server (for storing chat history and other persistent data)

 - `TEMP_DIR` - Path to store temporary uploaded/downloaded attachments for multimodal use.
 Defaults to `temp/` in the cuurent directory if not set.
 Files are always deleted on every execution regardless if its successful or not, or when the bot is restared.